typed-macro/typed-macro/README.md

 }
 ```

-or import it in your existed `d.ts` in project like
+or import it in your existed `d.ts` in project using [triple-slash directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) like

 ```typescript
 /// <reference path="path/to/the/d.ts/file" />